dylhunn/dragontoothmg/readme.md

 | apply.go     | This provides functions to apply and unapply moves to the board.
 (Useful for Perft as well.)                                                         |
 | perft.go     | The actual Perft implementation is contained in this file.                                                                                           |

-**This project is currently a prototype.** It works, although optimizations are underway.
+**This project is currently fully functional.** Optimizations are underway.

 Installing and building the library
 ===================================